d2l-ai/d2l-zh/chapter_deep-learning-computation/parameters_origin.md

 what happens to the gradients?
-Since the model parameters contain gradients, the gradients of the second hidden layer (i.e. the third neural network layer) and the fourth hidden layer (i.e. the fifth neural network layer) are added together during backpropagation.
+Since the model parameters contain gradients, the gradients of the second hidden layer (i.e. the third neural network layer) and the third hidden layer (i.e. the fifth neural network layer) are added together during backpropagation.
 :end_tab: